EDavVT/RC-car-leathan-/README.md

 ## Timeline

 <!-- Your Text Here.
 You may work with your mentor on this later when they are assigned -->
+We dont have a completed timeline yet, but we want to hopefully be completed with a first design by the end of this semester

 ## Useful Links